-• Fall semester of Junior year
+Fall semester of Junior year

+- 101 Black Mirror and Philosophy(F2)

 - 201 Ancient Philosophy (F1)

 - 203 Early Modern Philosophy (F1)

 - 206 Logic (F6)

 - 220 Social and Political Philosophy

-None, though we recommend taking Logic early, and courses in the History of Philosophy sequence should be taken in chronological order (hence, Philosophy 201 then 203) when possible.
+None, though we recommend taking Introduction to Philosophy and Logic early, and courses in the History of Philosophy sequence should be taken in chronological order (hence, Philosophy 201 then 203) when possible.
 Additionally, we strongly encourage students to take Philosophy 201 and 203 prior to the beginning of the Junior year, as these courses are foundational for upper level courses.